GoogleCloudPlatform/professional-services-data-validator/README.md

                         Comma-separated key value pair labels for the run.
   [--format or -fmt]    Format for stdout output.
 Supported formats are (text, csv, json, table).
                         Defaults to table.
+  [--filter-status or -fs STATUSES_LIST]
+                        Comma separated list of statuses to filter the validation results.
+Supported statuses are (success, fail).
+If no list is provided, all statuses are returned.
 ```

 The default aggregation type is a 'COUNT *'.
 If no aggregation flag (i.e count,